-The transferee is accountable for the payment of stamp duty on operator-instructions (a)
+The transferee is accountable for the payment of stamp duty on operator-instructions

+(a)

 The operator-instruction does not have to be stamped.
 Stamp duty on an operatorinstruction is due and payable on the date that the operator-instruction is generated.
-The operator-instruction is deemed to be duly stamped for the purposes of section 2(4) (and notwithstanding section 30(3) which provides for compulsory adjudication in the case of voluntary dispositions inter vivos) when the duty and any penalty and interest relating to such duty has been paid to the Revenue Commissioners.
+The operator-instruction is deemed to be duly stamped for the purposes of section 2(4) when the duty and interest relating to such duty has been paid to the Revenue Commissioners.

-Where there is an agreement in place, under section 72, between the Revenue (c) Commissioners and the operator of the system, any duty collected by the operator is deemed to have been paid to the Revenue Commissioners on the date on which it became due and payable even though it may actually be paid over on a different date.
+Where there is an agreement in place, under section 72, between the Revenue Commissioners and the operator of the system, any duty collected by the operator is deemed to have been paid to the Revenue Commissioners on the date on which it became due and payable even though it may actually be paid over on a different date.
 In the absence of such an agreement the duty would have had to be paid over to the Revenue Commissioners on the date the operator-instruction was generated (see paragraph (b)).

-Penalties and interest on late payment of stamp duty are to apply to electronic transfers (d) as they apply to written transfers.
+Interest on late payment of stamp duty is to apply to electronic transfers as they apply to written transfers.

 Certain provisions of the stamp duty code do not apply to electronic transfers.
-The (e) provisions which do not apply relate in the main to instruments and the physical impression of stamps on instruments
+The provisions which do not apply relate in the main to instruments and the physical impression of stamps on instruments

-The Revenue Commissioners may make an assessment (including correcting (f) assessments) of any duty due on an electronic transfer (see also section 159C as regards the time limit for making certain assessments from 1 January 2005).
+The Revenue Commissioners may make an assessment (including correcting assessments) of any duty due on an electronic transfer (see also section 159C as regards the time limit for making certain assessments from 1 January 2005).
 The appeal procedures contained in section 21 apply to such assessments.

-Reliefs or exemptions from stamp duty (see Part 7) which require the document to be (g) adjudicated (see section 20) by the Revenue Commissioners also apply to an operator-instruction notwithstanding the fact that the operator-instruction cannot be stamped with an adjudged stamp.
+Reliefs or exemptions from stamp duty (see Part 7) which require the document to be adjudicated (see section 20) by the Revenue Commissioners also apply to an operatorinstruction notwithstanding the fact that the operator-instruction cannot be stamped with an adjudged stamp.